 - Jiemo Bridal Sheila dress

 - Cost to buy: $2,200

 - Cost to buy: $795 (retail)

 Do people actually rent their wedding dresses?
 These two brides did, and they loved their decision.
 Here’s why.

 Renting a dress for an outdoor wedding

-For the first event, she paid $80 for Rent the Runway’s bridal package (with a discount), which allowed her to try the dress on months in advance.
+Hiral Gallimore and her husband Terry had two weddings, the first of which was an intimate ceremony by a waterfall in Virginia’s Shenandoah National Park in September 2018.
+For that event, she paid a discounted $80 for Rent the Runway’s bridal package, which allowed her to try on the dress months in advance.
 She chose a knee-length white designer dress with a looped cowl neck and bell sleeves.

 Renting a dress for a glam wedding

 When Julie Otte wed in a “chill glam” ceremony in a Grand Rapids, Michigan, photo studio in 2012, she rented a full-length gold sequin strapless dress from Rent the Runway.
 Otte paid $89 and says she saved thousands of dollars by not buying a similar dress.
 Though the dress arrived in two sizes the day before her wedding, she wasn’t worried at all about the tight timing.

 “It fit like a dream, it wore like pajamas (well, strapless pajamas — ahem), and I got to wear a glittery gold dress to marry the love of my life,” Otte says.
 “The best part: The next day I literally shoved it into a return mailer, dropped it at my local post office, and went on my honeymoon.
 I’d do it again in a heartbeat.”